 Is it any good?

-It's impossible to overlook any of Lucky Duck's many positive messages, what with the characters' constant affirmations ("Different is good," "You're beautiful because you're different," and "There's only one of me," for example) and a handful of catchy tunes that reinforce the same themes.
+It's impossible to overlook any of the many positive messages in this TV movie, what with the characters' constant affirmations. ("Different is good," "You're beautiful because you're different," and "There's only one of me," for example) and a handful of catchy tunes that reinforce the same themes.
 It does the trick for the younger crowd, even if it gets to be a bit sugary for the grown-ups who watch alongside them.
 But there's never any harm done in a sweet story about liking yourself and embracing the qualities that make you unique.

 The movie's creators took a thoughtful approach to presenting the issue of bullying to a young audience, and doing so through a cast of adorable bathtub toys helps them ease into content in a nonthreatening way.
 Even so, kids will feel for Lucky, Snap, and Flo as they're teased and shut out by peers for being what the toys call "rejects" because of small differences such as non-conforming eye color and a malfunctioning squeaker.
 But, with your help, little kids can make the connection between the characters' experiences and the movie's broader message of embracing diversity.

-Families can talk about why the toys tease Lucky, Snap, and Flo.
+Families can talk about why the toys tease Lucky, Snap, and Flo in Lucky Duck.
 Does doing so make them feel better about themselves in some way?
 Kids: Have you ever made fun of someone because he or she looked or sounded different from you?
 How did it make you feel to do so?